Parameterized and Approximation Complexity of Partial VC Dimension: Approximation complexity of

 Let $G_{i}$ ($0\leq i\leq \lambda$) be the graph obtained from $G$ by removing the vertices on levels $i\bmod (\lambda+1)$.
 Thus, graph $G_i$ is the disjoint union of a set of subgraphs $G_{ij}$ ($0\leq j\leq p$ with $p=\lceil \frac{t+i}{\lambda+1}\rceil$) where $G_{i0}$ is induced by the vertices on levels $0,\ldots,i-1$ (note that $G_{00}$ is empty) and $G_{ij}$ with $j\geq 1$ is induced by the vertices on levels $(j-1)(\lambda+1)+i+1, \ldots, j(\lambda+1)+i-1$.

-In other words, each subgraph $G_{ij}$ is the union of at most $\lambda$ consecutive levels and is thus $\lambda$-outerplanar, and it forms a connected component of $G_i$.
-Hence, $G_{i}$ is also $\lambda$-outerplanar and it has treewidth at most $3\lambda-1$~\cite{Bod98}.
+In other words, each subgraph $G_{ij}$ is the union of at most $\lambda$ consecutive levels and is thus $\lambda$-outerplanar, and it forms a connected component of $G_i$ if $G$ is connected.
+Hence, $G_{i}$ also is $\lambda$-outerplanar and has treewidth at most $3\lambda-1$~\cite{Bod98}.
+Moreover a tree-decomposition of optimal treewidth (at most $3\lambda-1$) can be computed in polynomial time given the $\lambda$-outerplanar embedding \cite{Bod96}.
 By Corollary~\ref{courcelle}, for any integer $t$ and any subgraph $G_{ij}$, we can determine an optimal set $S_{ij}^t$ of $t$ vertices of $G_{ij}$ that maximizes the number of (nonempty) induced equivalence classes in $G_{ij}$ in time $O(f(\lambda)|V(G_{ij})|)$ (recall that any graph of bounded treewidth also has bounded cliquewidth).

 We then use dynamic programming to construct an optimal solution for $G_i$ by choosing the distribution of the $k$ solution vertices among the connected components of $G_i$.

 Denote by $S_i(q, y)$ a solution corresponding to the maximum feasible number of equivalence classes induced by a set of $y$ vertices of $G_i$ ($0\leq y\leq k$) among the union of the first $q$ subgraphs $G_{i1}, \ldots, G_{iq}$ ($1\leq q\leq p$). $S_i(1,y)$ is the optimal solution $S_{i1}^y$ for $G_{i1}$, as computed in the previous paragraph.
 We then compute $S_i(q,y)$ as the union of $S_{iq}^{x^*}$ and $S_i(q-1,y-x^*)$, where $val(S_{iq}^{x^*})+val(S_i(q-1,y-x^*))=\max_{0\leq x\leq y} (val(S_{iq}^x) + val(S_i(q-1,y-x)))$.